JuliaGraphs/Graphs.jl/doc/source/algorithms.rst

     :returns:   ``(parity, bestcut)``, where ``parity`` is a vector of boolean values that determines the partition and ``bestcut`` is the weight of the cut that makes this partition.

+.. py:function: maximum_adjacency_visit(graph[, eweights]; log, io)

+    :param graph:       the input graph
+    :param eweights:    the edge weights (a vector or an edge property inspector).
+This argument is optional.
+If not given edges are weight "1"
+    :log:               Boolean value, whether to print out visitor events.
+Optional, defaults to ``false``.
+    :io:                Where to output log.
+Optional, defaults to ``STDOUT``.

+    :returns:   ``vertices``, the vertices traversed by maximum adjacency search.

 Random Graphs
 -------------